JuliaArbTypes/ArbDecimals.jl/README.md

 ===========
 #### reliable and performant extended precision floating point math

 Copyrith © 2016 by Jeffrey Sarnoff.
-Released 2016-Sep-15 under the MIT License.
+Released under the MIT License on 15-Sep-2016.

 ===========